krihelskog/masterthesis/README.md

 # masterthesis
-Replication data and scripts that were used EdAttack master thesis at UiO
+Replication data and scripts that were used for EdAttack master thesis at UiO